Frisch–Peierls memorandum: Calculations

 where M is the mass of the sphere, r is the radius, and r_{0} is the critical mass radius.

 The conclusion drawn was that a few kilograms would explode with the energy of thousands of tons of dynamite.

 Inaccuracies

 In a 1967 interview, Frisch described the selection of the Radium Institute's fission cross section value, and thus low critical mass and radius, as an intentional overestimate:

-"And I then went and took a formula which Peierls had published on the critical size of fissile material, and I put in a vastly optimistic figure for the fissiön cross section and came out with a critical mass of one pound."
+"And I then went and took a formula which Peierls had published on the critical size of fissile material, and I put in a vastly optimistic figure for the fission cross section and came out with a critical mass of one pound."

 Additionally, they assumed the complete bomb assembly to rely on triggering via cosmic rays.
 This was thought to be the inevitable activation method of bombs and critical-state reactors, as the discovery of spontaneous fission in uranium would only be made later in July 1940.